tiagoc/plog-izzi/README.md

-plog-izzy
+plog-izzi
 =========

 College project for Logic Programming.
-Consists on using restriction logic for solving a puzzle named Izzy.
+Consists on using restriction logic for solving a puzzle named Izzi.